-On March 11, 2020 the World Health Organization (WHO) declared the novel coronavirus (COVID-19) outbreak a global pandemic.
+On 11 March 2020 the World Health Organization (WHO) declared the novel coronavirus (COVID-19) outbreak a global pandemic.
 A week later, Australia's Governor-General had declared a human biosecurity emergency, resulting in the forced closure of any non-essential business, enforced social distancing measures, travel restrictions and requiring millions to work from home.
 These restrictions continue to be enforced into 2021 when cases rise in the community, and it is expected that restrictions and lockdowns will continue to be part of life in Australia for some time.

-The pandemic has impacted, and will continue to impact how we live, work and go about our daily lives.
-The impacts on health and wellbeing, as well as the economy, are significant and ongoing.
-We will continue to monitor and adjust our response to the everchanging situation and seek to understand the impacts on our community.
+The pandemic will continue to impact how we live and work.
+The health, wellbeing and economic impacts are significant and ongoing.
+We will continue to monitor and adjust our response to the ever-changing situation and seek to understand the impacts on our community.
 Council recognises our role in supporting our community and local businesses as we continue to live with and recover from the impacts of COVID-19.